apify/apify-docs/sources/academy/tutorials/api/retry_failed_requests.md

     await Actor.apifyClient.requestQueue(REQUEST_QUEUE_ID).updateRequest(request);
 }

-// And now we can resurrect our scraper again, it will only process the failed requests
+// And now we can resurrect our scraper again; it will only process the failed requests.
 ```

 ## Resurrect automatically with a free public Actor {#resurrect-automatically-with-a-free-public-actor}